Tasenga/VehicleAccident/README.md

 ```Tests run from appropriate module after command in command line "python -m pytest discover -t ..".
 ```All tests should finish successful to push module changing to external repository.

 ## Additional materials

+The data about borders of boroughs in New York: https://raw.githubusercontent.com/codeforamerica/click_that_hood/master/public/data/new-york-city-boroughs.geojson
+The data about borders of neighborhoods in New York: https://raw.githubusercontent.com/HodgesWardElliott/custom-nyc-neighborhoods/master/custom-pedia-cities-nyc-Mar2018.geojson
+The data about population in New York: https://data.cityofnewyork.us/City-Government/New-York-City-Population-By-Neighborhood-Tabulatio/swpk-hqdp
 To get the configuration parameters to get the access to the database ask the administrator database - Orlovskaya Anastasia.
 To get the raw data, ask the developers.

 ## Versioning